mustafaaljadery/gemma-2B-10M/README.md

 - Highly performing retrieval - needle in hay stack.

 ## Quick Start

+> **Note:** This is a very early checkpoint of the model.
+Only 200 steps.
+We plan on traing for a lot more tokens!

 Install the model from huggingface using the pypi file - [Huggingface Model](https://huggingface.co/mustafaaljadery/gemma-10M-safetensor).